SlybootsStudio/iqrpg.guide/labyrinth.md

 ## Labyrinth

 The labyrinth are regenerated at server reset (00:00 server time).
+Everyone has the same labyrinth for that day.

 ![image](https://user-images.githubusercontent.com/267296/199644449-de74042f-f14d-4d72-8385-21509e783196.png)